 We collect and use personal information to deliver Council services.
-When we do this, we must comply with the General Data Protection Regulation and the Data Protection Act 2018.
+When we do this, we must comply with the General Data Protection Regulation.
 This is called data protection law.

 How we use your personal information

 All data flows into and out of the Council are being assessed to determine the legal basis under which that data is processed and the results of the assessment are being documented.
 We are satisfied that we will have a legal basis for holding the personal data we hold, and that we will also have a valid legal basis for disclosing this personal data to third parties where this happens.

 Privacy notices are presently being drafted to comply with GDPR requirements (and to reflect the legal basis of processing).
 Please see privacy notices page for further details.
 We will be reviewing our data processor agreements and data sharing agreements to reflect the new legal requirements.

 2: Purpose limitation